Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation

 where $C_{\rm proc}^{\rm c}$ and $C_{\rm proc}^{\rm s}$ are the processing resource utilization due to communication and sensing tasks, respectively\footnote{In this paper, we focus on the GOPS analysis by taking into account only physical-layer communication and sensing processing and neglect high-layer operations.}.

-In the following parts, the required GOPS for communication and sensing in our system model is computed, respectively.
-We assess the computational complexity where only the numbers of real multiplications and divisions are counted.
-Each complex multiplication is equal to four real multiplications.
+The computational complexity is assessed by counting the numbers of real multiplications and divisions, where each complex multiplication is equivalent to four real multiplications.
 We also consider memory overhead in arithmetic operation calculations by multiplying each operation by two as done in \cite{desset2016massive,demir2023cell}.
 Hence, each complex multiplication is counted as $4\cdot 2= 8$ operations in computing the total GOPS.